Worldwar series: Literary theme

 Turtledove approaches the novels' science fiction scenario by focusing less on the technological and fantasy elements that are typically associated with the genre.
 Instead, he shows more concern for the role of more mundane affairs, such as the political repercussions of an alliance between the Allied and the Axis powers, the impact the presence of alien creatures has on human society, and the ways in which warfare is paradoxically a hindrance to civilization and simultaneously a catalyst for the progress of civilization.

 Particular attention is given to the deep dilemma facing the Jews in both Poland and Palestine.
-The invaders, by landing in 1942, stop the ongoing Holocaust and close down Auschwitz for which the Jews are understandably grateful, but collaborating with the reptile invaders would brand the Jews as traitors to humanity.
+The invaders, by landing in 1942, stop the ongoing Holocaust and close down Auschwitz.
+The Jews are grateful, but collaborating with the reptile invaders would brand the Jews as traitors to humanity.

 First series

-The first series is made up of four volumes:
+The first series consists of four volumes: